-Therefore, the Department's existing water system facilities cannot support the proposed subdivision at this time.
-Extensive improvements and additions, which may include, but not be limited to, source, storage, booster pumps, transmission, and distribution facilities, would be required.
+Please be informed that the Department's existing water system facilities cannot support the proposed subdivision at this time.
+Extensive improvements and additions, including source, storage, transmission, booster pumps, and distribution facilities, must be constructed.
+Currently, sufficient funding is not available from the Department for such improvements and no time schedule is set.